CLSherrod/clsherrod.github.io/_posts/2010-10-07-play-smarter-than-you-are.md

 date: 2010-10-07
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - self-worth
-permalink: "/play-smarter-than-you-are/"
+permalink: /play-smarter-than-you-are/
 ---
 People like your point of view.
 The people that don't can move on.
 You can't please everyone.